Home » Cuisines » Traditional Chinese Food » Twice Cooked Pork {Hui Guo Rou 回锅肉}

 Fill a stockpot (4 Qt.) with 60% of water, and bring it to a boil first.
 If you get a slab of pork belly, first cut it into long strips.

-Add the pork belly into the boiling water, cover the pot with a lid and wait for it to reach a boil again.
-Then turn the heat to simmer and cook for about 30 minutes.
+Add the pork belly to the boiling water, cover the pot with a lid, and wait for it to reach a boil again.
+Then turn the heat to simmer and cook for about 20 minutes.

 For a pre-sliced pork belly, simply add the bite-size pork belly slices into the boiling water.
 Gently stir to separate the pork and wait for it to reach a boil again.

-The Second is to Pan Fry blanched pork slices
+The Second is to Pan Fry cooked pork slices

-This cast iron wok is perhaps the best wok out there.
-Made of healthy materials and has a superb ability to withstand and retain the heat.
+This cast iron wok is perhaps the best Wok out there.
+Made of healthy materials and has a superb ability to withstand and retain heat.
 It also distributes heat evenly during cooking.

 Not only do I use it for Chinese stir fry, but I also use it in conjunction with these two-tiered bamboo steamers for my everyday steaming set, as well as deep-frying.